 At present, there are a lot of mobile users and they tend to prefer applications to websites when it comes to shopping online.
 It is easy to understand since an application is mobile-friendly, has a more attractive interface, and can operate without requiring an internet connection.

 Combining the best features of both an application and a website, a PWA can offer users advanced satisfaction.
-A PWA brings customers the exact look and feels as they are using a native app while helping the site rank since it is still a website and SEO-friendly.
+A PWA brings customers the exact look and feel as they are using a native app while helping the site rank since it is still a website and SEO-friendly.

 2. Provide a fast and easy installation